algoyounes/statsdplus/README.md

 ### Usage

-1. Register the laravel service provider in your `config/app.php`:
+1. Register the Laravel service provider in your `config/app.php`:

    ```php
    return [